-Ensure this can be Achieved with the time and resources available.
+Ensure the objective can be achieved within the time and resources available.

-- What is available for this-staff, time, skills and money?
+- What resources are available staff, time, skills, and funding?

 - Has this been done before?

-- · Have limitations been assessed?
+- Have any/all limitations been assessed?

-Ensure the objective is Relevant to your project.
+Ensure the objective is relevant to your project.

-- Will the objective help you achieve the project goal? - Is this what the project and community needs?

-It may be something you to work on, but not what the project needs to achieve the project goal.
+- Will the completion of the objective help you achieve the project goal? - Is this what the project needs? - Is this what the community needs? - It may be something to work on, but not always what the project needs to achieve the project goal.